 MAF provides vital aviation and communications services to Congolese churches, Christian missions, and NGOs ministering in eastern DRC.

-MAF touches countless lives by supporting the Church, missionaries, and an increasing number of short-term mission teams.
-Five MAF missionary families and 15 Congolese staff members with 2 aircraft serve DRC's north-eastern region.
+MAF touches countless lives by supporting the Church, missionaries, and an increasing number of short-term mission teams in DRC’s north-eastern region.

 MAF is committed to supporting the emerging interdenominational and inter-tribal Christian movement which provides healing, reconciliation and biblical community development.
 Other mission groups and humanitarian agencies use MAF to help with rebuilding efforts and alleviate the suffering of those displaced or affected by a destabilised eastern DRC.